rotschyinc/markdown-parser/README.md

 # markdown-parser
-Parses mardown files to HTML
+Parses markdown files and outputs them to HTML